adj59-dev/adj59-dev.github.io/_posts/2025-08-19-nielsen-and-chuang:-chapter-3.md

 end if
 ```

 Each time this algorithm is run, there is a probability $P_h$ of getting $0$ and a probability of $1-P_h$ of it looping forever.
 This contradicts our expectations of it halting with probability $P_h$.
-If $P_h$ was not strictly greater than $1/2$, but instead allowed to be equal to $1/2$ then we could have the situation where $P_h = 1-P_h$, and there would be no contradiction, but we're wanting to find a case where the probability of correctness is strictly greater than $1/2$.
+If $P_h$ was not strictly greater than $1/2$, but instead allowed to be equal to $1/2$ then we could have the situation where $P_h = 1-P_h$, and there would be no contradiction, but we want to find a case where the probability of correctness is strictly greater than $1/2$.
 Putting this in terms of our halting function, we find that $h_p = 0$, but we know that $h_p = 1$.
 Therefore, there is a contradiction and so there is no probabilistic Turing machine which can output $h_p(x)$ with probability of correctness strictly greater than $1/2$ for all $x$.

 | [Back to top](#top) | [Solutions Index](https://adj59-dev.github.io/solutions-index/) | [Blog Archive](https://adj59-dev.github.io/archive.html) |